SamuelMarks/cdd-c/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+#### pre-commit

+This repository uses `clang-format` to maintain source code formatted in LLVM style.
+Before committing for the first time, please install `pre-commit` on your system and then execute the following command to install pre-commit hooks:
+{{{
+pre-commit install
+}}}